luigigubello/espresso/README.md

 # Espresso 🤌

-**Espresso** is a service designed to identify potential phishing websites deployed via PhaaS (phishing-as-a-service) platforms.
+**Espresso** is a proof-of-concept service designed to identify potential phishing websites deployed via PhaaS (phishing-as-a-service) platforms.
 Espresso should be able to bypass Cloudflare captcha and detection evasions, providing the creation date of the domain, the domain registrar, and a screenshot.

 ## Detection evasion techniques